Town Hall De Paauw

 After further research, a support measurement among the inhabitants of Wassenaar and discussions with local residents, the council decided in May 2021 to use De Paauw as an administrative center for the council, Municipal Clerk’s Office, college and policy officials.
 And in doing so to abandon (as previously decided) an expansion to house all civil servants in De Paauw.

-As background information, you can download a cultural history survey of the De Paauw building and a survey of the interior at the bottom of this web page.
+For background information, you can download a cultural-historical overview of the De Paauw building and a study of its interior at the bottom of this webpage.